 What a Brand (and Branding) Is

 A brand is a collection of perceptions in the mind of the customer, the sum total of the entire customer experience.
 A brand is what your customers think of you and a reflection of everything you do: the way you send emails, your website, your Tweets, how you describe your business, and the logo on your business cards.
-It’s a complex mixture of experiences, feelings and personalities that make your customers love your company.
+It’s a complex mixture of experiences, feelings and personalities that (ideally) have made your customers love your company.

 Branding is the process of using multiple tools to introduce the brand message to your customers, gain awareness, build preference, and invite them to create a consistently positive customer experience with your brand.